virtual workshop

 • Participants will be able to describe and implement new skills for systemic intervention with transgender and nonbinary youth and their families.

-* Pacific Time
+* Sessions are scheduled in Pacific Time (PT)

 08:00 – 8:15 am – Introduction, overview, and setting group norms